Raymanovich/neovim-config/README.md

 # neovim-config
 My personal neovim config for basic latex usage, writing notes and editing config files.

 Setting up neovim for coding is a future project.

+This project exists mainly to populate my github profile, and perhaps to provide some inspiration for someone.

 This includes some configuration that enable me to use neovim as the editor to my own zettelkasten, using [this excelent blog post series][1] as reference.